RoTorresT/RoTorresT/README.md

-### Hi Im Rodrigo
+### Hi, I'm Rodrigo

 - 🔭 I’m currently working on: Web Scraping, Data Extraction and Automation, using GCP.
-- 🌱 I’m currently learning: GCP
+- 🌱 I’m currently learning: Google Cloud Platform.
-- 👯 I’m looking to collaborate on: Open Data, Covid-19 projects
+- 👯 I’m looking to collaborate on: Open Data, Covid-19 projects.
 - 💬 Ask me about PM, Python.
 I will be happy to help.
 - 📫 How to reach me: Send me a DM in [Twitter](https://twitter.com/rotorrest)
 - 😄 Pronouns: He/Him